inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 we would be able to choose which exposure layer we wanted from the InaSAFE drop-down menu.
 The same applies to hazard layers.

-The third drop-down box is the impact function (“Might”).
+The third drop-down box is the impact function.
 This concludes our question, and defines the function that InaSAFE will run behind the scenes.
 InaSAFE developers have written many of these functions to analyse all sorts of hazard and exposure layers.
 The function that is selected for us here will process